openenclave/openenclave/docs/ApiGuidelines.md

   where shared libraries are build, public APIs cannot have binary-breaking changes across Open Enclave versions either.
 (Source- and binary-breaking changes can still be made to a new API before it is released for the first time.)
-* A public API must not be added to Iotivity if there is already a non-deprecated API that can just as easily be used (i.e., with approximately the same number of lines of code).
+* A public API must not be added to Open Enclave if there is already a non-deprecated API that can just as easily be used (i.e., with approximately the same number of lines of code).
-* A public API must not be added to Iotivity if the API would provide generic functionality (i.e., not Open Enclave specific functionality) that could be provided by an external library.
+* A public API must not be added to Open Enclave if the API would provide generic functionality (i.e., not Open Enclave specific functionality) that could be provided by an external library.
 * All new Public C API names must start with oe_.
 * All public headers must follow Open Enclave [DevelopmentGuide.md](coding conventions).